This entire story has been updated in 2016 with some improved grammar and punctuation. I hope you had a good read!

 "Jerlis!
 You're alive!" she said breathlessly as he approached.
 Before she could react, the mage had swept her unresisting into a solid embrace.
 She was suddenly glad she'd come to the market in clothes and left her plate in the inn.
 The feel of his body against her own was beyond wonderful.

 "I'm glad to see you too," his voice was rich with amusement.
 They pulled back and looked at each other, arms still around one another.
-He lifted one wavy lock of glossy black hair that was covering her face away.
+He lifted one wavy lock of glossy black hair that was covering her face, and pushed it away from her eyes.
 "I told you you'd look good with longer hair" he said with a mischievous smirk.
 She grinned, and then sobered briefly.

 "I was worried," she said.
 "Telaar was preparing for a strike on Halaa when I arrived.
 And then when I got to Shattrath that dwarf was gone."

 He gritted his teeth.
 "He'd gone when I arrived too.
 The Halaa contingent sent me to Garadar on the first wyvern they could find once I told them my story.
 I spent a week in Garadar recuperating.
 I missed the raid."
 He smiled briefly at that.
 "But it's clear that someone took note of our currently living status and tipped off the dwarf.
 I would dearly love to know who.
 We owe them some revenge."
 A dangerous look passed through his eyes, one which was undoubtedly echoed in hers.
 She nodded curtly, mouth grim.